How can you make the internet safe for kids?

 According to Ofcom, 52% of three to four-year-olds spend nine hours a week online.
 Nineteen per cent of the same age group have their own tablet, rising to 42% among five to seven-year-olds.
 If nothing else, this tells us that kids are more connected than any previous generation, even if they are mostly watching cartoons on YouTube.

 Given that kids are starting so young, it’s important that they start learning about internet safety from a young age too.
+A simple internet plan from somewhere like spectrum internet means you can have high-speed internet, TV and phone services on one trusted network which the whole family can use, and there are different bundles to choose from to suit your needs.
 In an ideal world, you will supervise them when they search and teach them basics such as not clicking on ads, ignoring unwanted communication and telling a grown-up when something they don’t like pops up.
 It’s strange for those of us who grew up without the internet, but these skills should be fostered before even going to school.

 2. Foster online social skills